Aliases for LYN Gene

 GeneCards Summary for LYN Gene

 LYN (LYN Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with LYN include sarcoma.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include enzyme binding and SH3 domain binding.
+Diseases associated with LYN include Sarcoma and Leukemia, Chronic Myeloid, Somatic.
+Among its related pathways are RANK Signaling in Osteoclasts and Platelet activation.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for LYN Gene